eigerco/nebula/app/pages/docs/importer.md

 # Nebula Importer

-A simple utility that allows a developer to import soroban contracts.
+A simple utility that allows developers to import Soroban contracts into other contracts.
 These contracts would need to be published to an OCI registry.
+The current cross contract solution offered by Soroban only works on local files.
+This extends on that and allows remote import of contracts

 ## Getting Started

-The importer hooks to the build process of rustc
+The importer hooks to the build process of rustc.

 ### Add a build dependency